 This process allows you to:

-Option 2: Official Transcript (or unofficial from our office):
+Option 2: Official Transcript (or unofficial from our office) - student must not have any stops on their record:

-Transcripts can be ordered in person or through email - email is the better option.
-If you submit the form in person the office is located in the Women's Center in the Annex (near BICT) from 8:30am to 4:00pm.
-Instructions for wire transfer is listed below.
+Transcripts can be ordered through email.
+Currently registered students can submit the form in person if school is open.
+The office is located in the Annex (near BICT) from 8:30am to 4:00pm.
+Instructions to make payment by wire transfer is listed below.
 Please fill out the request form in advance and email it to Student Finance at firstname.lastname@example.org before submitting the final request through email to the Office of the Registrar (email@example.com).
+Payment verification will be needed before a transcript can be issued.
 Official and unofficial transcripts, when ordered through our office, cost 500 AFS each and is payable to the Student Finance office.

 Remember that the student must be the one emailing or dropping off the request or have a letter authorizing a person to drop off the request for the student.
 Official transcripts can be used for graduate schools, employment reviews, scholarships, visa applications, etc. (Transcript request form can be found at: https://www.auaf.edu.af/media/1193/transcript-request-form.pdf)